What is TMJ and How Can Botox Help?

 Am I a Good Candidate for Botox for TMJ in Los Angeles?

-At Westside Aesthetics, Dr. Alexander Rivkin was one of the doctors who pioneered a revolutionary treatment for bruxism.
+At Westside Aesthetics, Dr. Alexander Rivkin was one of the doctors who pioneered a revolutionary treatment for bruxism in Los Angeles.
 Dr. Rivkin has been successfully using Botox injections to calm the muscles and treat bruxism for over seven years.
 He has treated more than four thousand teeth grinding patients.
 In the treatment of bruxism, Botox is injected into the masseter muscle to partially weaken it.
 Chewing and smiling are not affected.
 The treatment alleviates the tension and stress on the muscle, thereby reducing pain.
 Over time, if the muscle stays weak, it shrinks in size and makes the jaw look less prominent.
 Patients notice that as their jaw shrinks, they look younger because an oval shape to the face looks younger and softer than the square, angular shape conferred by a large masseters muscle.

 The Botox for TMJ Procedure

-During the procedure, Dr. Rivkin will place some ice along each side of your jaw to numb it, and proceed to administer the Botox injections into the masseter muscle.
+During the Botox for TMJ Westlake Village procedure, Dr. Rivkin will place some ice along each side of your jaw to numb it, and proceed to administer the Botox injections into the masseter muscle.
 The procedure only takes about five minutes for each side.
 Most patients notice a reduction in muscle soreness the very next day.
 Treatments are progressive and typically last about three months.
 Keeping the muscle weak for a prolonged period of time makes it likely that patients will break the habit of grinding when they are stressed.
 Some patients only require a couple of treatments to completely break the cycle of bruxism and not need Botox treatments again.
 Other patients need more treatments to break the cycle.

 During an initial complimentary consultation, Dr. Rivkin will evaluate your individual needs and provide you with treatment options.
 Each individual case is unique and requires a customized dosage of Botox.
 Dr. Rivkin is experienced in determining the proper dosage necessary for each individual patient.
 To find out if Botox injections are the best treatment option for teeth grinding, call Westside Aesthetics at 310-443-5273 and schedule an appointment with Dr. Rivkin at his Los Angeles office.
 You do not have to suffer from bruxism any longer.